Mercury-HPC/Mercury-HPC.github.io/documentation.md

 ### Interface

-Two choices are offered to start using this layer, either by passing an existing an NA class and an NA context (created by the routines presented in the [network abstraction layer](#network-abstraction-layer) section):
+Two choices are offered to start using this layer, either by passing an existing NA class and an NA context (created by the routines presented in the [network abstraction layer](#network-abstraction-layer) section):

 {% highlight C %}